LSG Group: Corporate affairs

 Under the LSG Sky Chefs brand, the company is a provider of in-flight catering services for the airline industry.
 In addition the company also provides extended services on other aspects of in-flight service including in-flight logistics, in-flight management, onboard retail management, and the management of airport lounges.
 In addition to catering to airplanes, LSG has expanded operations to include commercial trains.
 LSG Sky Chefs partners with more than 300 airlines worldwide across 214 airports and operates almost 210 customer service centers in 51 countries, producing around 591 million meals a year.

 The airline carriers served by LSG Sky Chefs can vary from airport to airport, but some major customers are Lufthansa, Air New Zealand, American Airlines, Delta Air Lines, Asiana Airlines, Spirit Airlines, Swiss International Air Lines, United Airlines, Alaska Airlines, Korean Air, Finnair, airBaltic and Emirates.
 LSG Group also caters the ESA missions to the International Space Station with bonus food for the German astronauts.

 Criticism

-In 2019, the AFL-CIO study found evidence of applying anti-union strategies and tactics despite LSG having publicly committed themselves to international human rights and labour standards, including organizing and collective bargaining rights.
+In the United States, a 2019 AFL-CIO study found evidence of applying anti-union strategies and tactics despite LSG having publicly committed themselves to international human rights and labour standards, including organizing and collective bargaining rights.
 The 11,000 union members working for LSG (UNITE HERE (“UH”) is the labour union which represents LSG Sky Chefs) voted in June 2019 to authorize a strike in Aug.
 13 as the union stated that wages at Sky Chefs were as low as $9.85 an hour and that more than half the workers make less than $11.35 an hour and couldn't afford health benefits.
-LSG Sky Chefs, however, strongly disagrees with the study’s argument that European companies seek to locate in the South to avoid unions.
-According to LSG's response to the study, the Company has, and continues to fully support workers’ rights and freedom of association.
+LSG Sky Chefs, however, strongly disagrees with the study's argument that European companies seek to locate in the Southern United States to avoid unions.
+According to LSG's response to the study, the company has, and continues to fully support workers’ rights and freedom of association.